Psychtoolbox-3/psychtoolbox-3.github.com/docs/PsychDemos.md

    [GratingDemo](GratingDemo)             - Basic display of a grating on the screen.
    [HDRMinimalisticOpenGLDemo](HDRMinimalisticOpenGLDemo) - Basic demo on how to render [OpenGL](OpenGL) 3D stimuli on a HDR display.
    [HDRViewer](HDRViewer)               - A simple image viewer for displaying HDR images on a HDR display.
+   [ImagingStereoMoviePlayer](ImagingStereoMoviePlayer) - Minimalistic movie player for stereo movies, also HDR and VR capable.
    [IsomerizationsInDishDemo](IsomerizationsInDishDemo) - Compute photoreceptor isomerizations for retina in a dish.
    [IsomerizationsInEyeDemo](IsomerizationsInEyeDemo)  - Compute photoreceptor isomerizations for human eye.
    [KbDemo](KbDemo)                  - Demonstrate [KbCheck](KbCheck), [KbName](KbName), [KbWait](KbWait).